-Students and families must read, sign and submit the RAHS Technology Contract to use Highline School District network and technology.
-Violation(s) of the technology contract may result in loss of technology privileges, suspension and/or expulsion from school.
+Students and families must read, sign and submit the Student Handbook Signature Form (p.
+23), the Annual Classroom Use Agreement (p.24), and the Technology Removal Agreement (p.25) to use Highline School District network and technology.
+Violation(s) of the technology policies may result in loss of technology privileges, suspension and/or expulsion from school.
 Violators will be charged a per-hour fee for the expense of removal of any inappropriate material, with a one-hour (\$35.00) minimum.